THE GUTTER DOWNSPOUT CLEANOUT SYSTEM

-Excel thinks it’s best to leave the gutters uncovered, but make sure their clean!
+Excel thinks it’s best to leave the gutters uncovered, but make sure they are clean!

-We think the best drainage system utilizes oversized outlets, and oversized downspouts.
+We think the best drainage system utilizes oversized outlets and downspouts.
 Outlets are the connection point between the downspout and the gutter.

-An oversized outlet looks like a big funnel (Seen on right).
+An oversized outlet looks like a big funnel.

 What does it cost?